dotnet/designs/accepted/2022/simplify-rid-model.md

 For Red Hat, it makes sense to accept and support `linux-x64` NuGet assets, but not to produce or offer them.
 Instead, Red Hat would want to produce `rhel-x64` runtime pack assets.
 It's easiest to describe this design-point in terms of concrete scenarios.

 **NuGet packages** -- NuGet authors will typically value breadth and efficiency.
 For example, a package like `SkiaSharp` might target `linux-x64`, but not `rhel-x64`.
 There is no technical reason for that package to include distro-specific assets.
 Also, if the author produced a `rhel-x64` asset, they would need to consider producing an `ubuntu-x64` and other similar assets for other distros, and that's not scalable.
-As a result, it makes sense for Red Hat to support `linux-x64`.
-There is no technical downside to Red Hat doing so.
+The expectation is that the `rhel-x64` .NET supports `linux-x64` NuGet assets, enabling NuGet authors to target a minimal set of RIDs.

 **Runtime and host packs** -- The .NET SDK doesn't include all assets that are required for all scenarios, but instead relies on many assets being available on a NuGet feed (nuget.org or otherwise).
 That's a good design point for a variety of reasons.
 Runtime packs are a concrete scenario, which are used for building self-contained apps.
 Red Hat should be able to (A) build RHEL-specific runtime packages, (B) publish them to a feed of their choice, and (C) enable their users to download them by specifying a RHEL-specific RID as part of a typical .NET CLI workflow.
 RHEL-specific runtime packs would only be compatible with Red Hat Enterprise Linux family OSes.
 For example, the RHEL-specific runtime for RHEL 8 would only support the default OpenSSL version that is provided in the RHEL 8 package feed.